scala/docs.scala-lang/_getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.md

 Here, `libraryDependencies` is a set of dependencies, and by using `+=`, we're adding the [scala-parser-combinators](https://github.com/scala/scala-parser-combinators) dependency to the set of dependencies that sbt will go and fetch when it starts up.
-Now, in any Scala file, you can import classes, objects, etc, from scala-parser-combinators with a regular import.
+Now, in any Scala file, you can import classes, objects, etc, from `scala-parser-combinators` with a regular import.

 You can find more published libraries on [Scaladex](https://index.scala-lang.org/), the Scala library index, where you can also copy the above dependency information for pasting into your `build.sbt` file.

+> **Note for Java Libraries:** For a regular Java library, you should only use one percent (`%`) between the
+> organization name and artifact name.
+Double percent (`%%`) is a specialisation for Scala libraries.
+> You can learn more about the reason for this in the [sbt documentation][sbt-docs-lib-dependencies].

 ## Next steps